alanshaw/grunt-include-replace/README.md

 `@@docroot` is a magic local variable that contains the relative path from the file that uses it to the path specified.

+#### options.processIncludeContents
+Type: `Function`
+Default value: undefined

+A function called for every included file prior to processing by `grunt-include-replace`.
+It is passed the include file contents and local variables as parameters and should return the (possibly altered) file contents.

 ### Usage Examples

 #### Default Options